Ideal Time for a Resident to Look for a New Position

 All these things could add up to making the most money possible in the shortest time.
 It is the most crucial thing for some people coming out of training.
 I want to get out of training.
 I want to make the most amount of money I can.
 I want to pay off my loans.
 And then, after however long that takes, 3, 4, 5 years, I may move on to a better geographic location or a place that provides a better lifestyle.
 So, that’s the money route.

 The training route is more important for some specialties than others.
 Some people want to be in a position where they’ll be around the best physicians in their specialty and get the best training environment.
 Now, for some specialties, this isn’t going to matter.
 But for some surgical specialties, this is the absolute number one thing.
-So, for those types of people, finding an environment where they’re going to learn as much as possible and be around brilliant physicians is significant to them.
+So, for those types of people, finding an environment where they will learn as much as possible and be around brilliant physicians is significant to them.

-Usually, that would be in an academic environment or one of the more well-known hospitals.
+Usually, that would be in an academic environment or one of the more well-known hospitals such as the Johns Hopkins Hospital or the Mayo Clinic.
 And that could be a place where you go, learn as much as you can, soak it all up, and then after, once again, 3, 4, 5 years, you decide to go out on your own and start doing your own thing or maybe move on to a different hospital where they will pay you more.
 That’s the training route.

 And then the last route is the lifestyle route.
-You want to find a place where they’ll not slam you all the time.
+You want to find a place where they’ll not always slam you.
 So, the call requirements are reasonable, and the hours spent will not kill you.
 Once again, this is specialty-dependent.
-But even if you’re in primary care or pediatrics, how many patients will the hospital expect you to see in a day?
+But how many patients will the hospital expect you to see daily, even in primary care or pediatrics?
 Is it 20, which is a reasonable amount?
 Or is it 35 or 40, which is crazy?
 That’s another consideration.

 How to Find Great Jobs for All Three Routes